Correct planting techniques

 Other planting tips

-- call 1100 Dial Before You Dig to check you're not planting over plumbing, sewer pipes or service or power lines
+- phone 1100 Dial Before You Dig to check you're not planting over plumbing, sewer pipes or service or power lines

 - avoid importing topsoil for your garden